presstee/Random-Audiobooks/README.md

           random.choice(speechless) +
           ' appeared, holding what seemed to be a ' + random.choice(appeared) +
-          ' Timmy ' +
+          ' Then, Timmy ' +
           random.choice(then) +
-          ' "Hello Timmy." he said. ' +
+          ' "Hello Timmy" he said. ' +
           ' Timmy replied, "What do you want from me?
 And how do you know my name?" ' + ' "I have no time to explain" he said.
 "I have a quest for you Timmy.
 I need you to bring me a ' + random.choice(need) +
           ' Timmy, seeming fairly puzzled, replied "Where on Earth do I find that?" ' + ' Timmy got no reply. ' +
-          ' "Well okay, I guess I will get to it.", Timmy said to himself. ' + ' After a few short hours, Timmy found what he was looking for.But there was a problem..Timmy realized ' + random.choice(abandoned) +
+          ' "Well okay, I guess I will get to it.", Timmy said to himself. ' + ' As Timmy was walking away, he stopped..
+Timmy realized ' + random.choice(abandoned) +
-          ' Coming to this realization, Timmy abandoned the quest, and went home. ')
+          ' Coming to this realization, Timmy turned back around, and reluctantly turned down the quest...
+The end. ')

 # This will define the language.
 Other languages may be used as well, as long as they are supported by gTTS
 language = 'en'